spencertipping/ni/dev/network-design.md

 depending on whether it's a secure link (SSH) or an insecure one (TCP or UDP).

 #### Plaintext format
-This format assumes that data will be transmitted securely and without errors.
+This format assumes that data will be transmitted securely and without errors;
+it introduces 2 bytes of overhead.

 ```
 frame_size: 16 bits, BE         # size of the whole frame in bytes